 Good Monday morning!

-Record warmth is headed our way for Monday, November 12.
+But what really got me going this morning wasn't the thick, oil-like blend of Lake and Lodge coffee, rather the weather conditions!
 We had wild conditions this morning, and we will continue to have wild conditions through tomorrow.
-In fact a meteorologist at the National Weather Service put it as, 'Wow' when he mentioned it was 33° in Massena, NY and 63° in Potsdam, NY, at the same time, just 18 miles apart.
+Yipee!
+In fact a meteorologist at the National Weather Service put it as, 'Wow' when he mentioned it was 33° in Massena, NY and 63° in Potsdam, NY...at the same time....just 18 miles apart.
 I agree with his comment.

 It was a difficult forecast for town-by-town details Sunday night.
 Widespread temperature ranges of 20-30° were seen on our maps this morning.
 The weather setup shows very warm air streaming in from the south ahead of a cold front.
 This air is coming from Texas and the Plain states where that area was in the 80s last week.
 That's a different story Monday morning, Burlington was warmer than Dallas, TX by a solid 20°!